-Cochlear implants give a sensation of hearing and may provide better hearing than hearing aids if you have severe to profound deafness and meet the national candidacy criteria.
-A cochlear implant is an electronic device with two parts: the internal 'implant' and the external 'speech processor'.
-The system works completely differently to a hearing aid.
-It does not make sounds louder, but converts sound to electricity that travels along your hearing nerve and is recognized in your brain as sound.
+Cochlear implants give a sensation of hearing and may provide better hearing than hearing aids if you are severe to or profoundly deaf and meet the national candidacy criteria.
+A cochlear implant is an electronic device that has two parts: the internal 'implant' and the external 'speech processor'.
+The system works in a completely different way to a hearing aid.
+It does not make sounds louder but converts sound to electricity that travels along your hearing nerve and is recognized in your brain as sound.

-Courtesy of MED-EL.
 Image description: a drawing showing each part of the ear; outer, middle and inner.
-A Cochlear Implant is shown with the electrode inserted into the inner ear and the
+A Cochlear Implant is shown with the electrode inserted into the inner ear and the speech processor sitting on the outer ear.